elidianesampaiotrabuco/elidianesampaiotrabuco/README.md

 # Welcome to ASTerisk Productions' GitHub page!
 > [!IMPORTANT]
-> Apologies for the inconvenience, but due to a severe thunderstorm, my websites are offline until September 26th.
+> Apologies for the inconvenience, but due to a severe thunderstorm, my personal website, the PsXTRA series and LOLKitteh are offline until September 26th.
 Thank you. - ASTerisk // MSVEC1024 Qᴴᴰ

 > less active on this site nowadays